jiko/stopabadcure/_posts/2013-10-03-freedom-inc-rejects-sales-tax-proposal.md

 But the financing method needed to be rethought, she said.

-Many opponents of the tax contend that the bulk of, if not all of, additional hundreds of millions of dollars for medical research should come from the private sector, such as corporations, foundations and wealthy individuals.
+Many opponents of the tax contend that most, if not all, of additional hundreds of millions of dollars for medical research should come from the private sector, such as corporations, foundations and wealthy individuals.

 Proponents have acknowledged that 10 Kansas City area institutions, including **Children’s Mercy Hospital** and the S**towers Institute for Medical Research**, already are spending more than $550 million a year on research.
 The new tax would raise an additional $40 million to $50 million a year for at least 20 years.